McNamara's Band

 "McNamara's Band" (originally "MacNamara's Band") is a popular song composed in 1889 by Shamus O'Connor (music) and John J. Stamford (lyrics).
 The song was performed as a music hall routine by William J. "Billy" Ashcroft.
 It has been recorded by a number of artists, most notably Bing Crosby.
-The song is associated with Ireland and often performed on St. Patrick's Day in the United States.
+The song is associated with Ireland and often performed on St. Patrick's Day in the United States and at the end of half time in the Tottenham Hotspur Stadium.

 Background

 Stamford, the composer of the song, was the manager of the Alhambra Theatre in Belfast and the song was written expressly for the theatre's owner, the Irish-American music hall veteran Billy Ashcroft.
 Ashcroft, often referred to as "The Solid Man" for his association with the Edward Harrigan song "Muldoon, the Solid Man," had earlier in his career in the U.S. performed a blackface routine called "The Lively (or 'Musical') Moke," which interspersed comic song and dance with brief performances on multiple instruments.
 "McNamara's Band" gave him scope for a similar Irish "character song."

 Irish music hall historians Watters and Murtagh described Ashcroft's performance of the routine: "Here 'McNamara' breaks into a dancing quick-step March up and down the Stage, his nimble fingers snatching up one instrument after another, blowing the bassoon, tootling the flute, beating the drum with the knob of his baton - A One-Man Band."

 Modern listeners associate the song with the version recorded on 6 December 1945 by Bing Crosby, with a set of lyrics credited to "The Three Jesters."
 Released on Decca Records in early 1946, the song became a Top Ten hit for Crosby.
 It remains one of his most popular songs and is often performed on St. Patrick's Day in the United States.
 A slightly earlier recording of this song appeared in the 1945 film The Way to the Stars.
 Stanley Holloway leads the crowd in a pub close to a Royal Air Force base during World War II.